pepinpin/microDoro/README.md

 ##Known bug :

-- When coming back from lock screen, a small graphical artefact can appear (no biggy, still works at 100%)
+- When coming back from lock screen, a small graphical artefact may appear (no biggy, still works at 100%)

 <br/>